Make a new claim for Housing Benefit or Council Tax Reduction

-You need to provide documents (these must be originals) to Northampton Borough Council Benefits Section that confirm things about you, your partner and children (if appropriate).
+You need to provide documents to Northampton Borough Council Benefits Section that confirm things about you, your partner and children (if appropriate).

 You must provide all documents to support your benefit claim within 1 calendar month of the date you made that claim; if you do not do so, your claim will be treated as defective and no award will be made.

 - Identity (e.g. birth or marriage certificate, passport, National Insurance number card, medical card, driving license (we need to see both the paper and card documents for the new style licenses), UK residence permit, EU identity card or a recent gas or electricity bill).